binarytester/sumTalker/README.md

    }
   ```
   ### Voices
   The project uses TikTok TTS voices to generate the audios.
 There are various voices available, each with different characteristics.
 Voices are identified by a code like ```en_001```, ```en_003```.
-The full list of available voices can be found in the TikTok TTS documentation (if no voice is specified, it will use Portuguese by default).
+The full list of available voices can be found in the TikTok TTS documentation.

 ## Technologies
 - Node.js